AN ILLUSTRATED HISTORY OF ECCLES RUGBY FOOTBALL CLUB

 With the assistance of numerous enthusiastic parents and players over the decades, the Eccles Junior section flourished and in 2021 will celebrate its 30th anniversary.
 As the years past, Minis became Juniors, Juniors became Colts and Colts became Seniors.

-In Summer 1993, after 45 years of service, the old clubhouse was replaced with the new building.
-The new changing rooms and facilities were ready for use in the opening fixture of the new season on 1st September.
+In Summer 1993, after 45 years of service, the old clubhouse was replaced with the new building extension, the new changing rooms and facilities made ready for use for the opening fixture of the new season on 1st September 1993.

 1998 - 2018